Daily Word, Journal Journey's, Uncategorized

 Ephesians 1

 Read Ephesians 1 – It’s a fountain of wonderful!
-We talked about the importance of remembering and looking back at God’s hand over our life a few days ago, and hear Paul is doing that very thing for the church at Ephesus.
+We talked about the importance of remembering and looking back at God’s hand over our life a few days ago, and here Paul is doing that very thing for the church at Ephesus.

 Paul reminds them of God’s goodness and power.
 He reminds them they were chosen before the creation of the world, predestined for adoption to sonship through Jesus Christ simply because it pleased Him(God).